 Based in the Brazilian city of Porto Alegre, André Bergamin turns images found in vintage magazines into surreal, abstract illustrations in his own unique style.
-Old textures and printing techniques set the tone as he cuts and pastes his compositions, adding bright areas of color for outcomes that delight his editorial and cultural sector clients.
+Old textures and printing techniques set the tone as he cuts and pastes his compositions, adding bright areas of colour for outcomes that delight his editorial and cultural sector clients.

 An eclectic variety of artists have influenced André’s work including Max Ernst, Magritte, Cicero Dias and Alfredo Volpi.
 His interest lies in creating new images from old and overlooked ones, kidnapping objects and putting them into an entirely new context.
 He started doing so after working in advertising, developing his skill to focus on the rhythm and motion of each piece as much as what it represents.
 André studied advertising at both degree and postgraduate levels.

 Selecting images from his huge collection of old magazines, André looks for interesting objects and forms that can go into his illustration.
-He cuts them out by hand, stores them for a day or two then begins pasting them together to create a surreal composition where curves, angles and colors govern its flow.
+He cuts them out by hand, stores them for a day or two then begins pasting them together to create a surreal composition where curves, angles and colours govern its flow.

 André plays with juxtaposition and context in fascinating ways.
-There are layered meanings in his montages, which draw together dark concepts, striking colors and violent sense of movement.
+There are layered meanings in his montages, which draw together dark concepts, striking colours and violent sense of movement.
 The effect can be quite haunting.

 Client list Some of André’s clients include GQ, Superinteressante, Galileu, Farfetch, New Statesman, TAM, Folha de Sao Paulo, Carta Capital and Rolling Stone.